Sickness and Accident Insurance

 Most sickness and accident insurance policies will also stop providing cover once you reach a certain age, usually 90 years.
 Check your PDS for the eligibility requirements of your policy.

 In many cases, the premiums you pay towards sickness and accident insurance are tax deductible.
-In order to claim a deduction, you’ll need to be able to show that the premiums are an expense incurred in order to provide cover for your ability to earn a taxable income.
+In order to claim a deduction, you'll need to be able to show that the premiums are an expense incurred in order to provide cover for your ability to earn a taxable income.
+This type of accident cover is often called income protection insurance.

 However, if you hold accident insurance through your superannuation fund, you won't be able to claim your premiums as a tax deduction.
 Keep this in mind when deciding how you will take out cover.